 - 1. LEGO Harvard Business School Case 9-613-004, July, 2012 - 2.
 Read Product Complexity: Less Can Be More, by Len Sherman - 3.
 J. Collis and Michael G. Rukstad, "Can You Say What Your Strategy Is?," Harvard Business Review, April 2008 - 4.
-(Optional but insightful): Podcast interview with Lego CEO Jørgen Knudstorp another company with which you are familiar.
-Note that you may not know the company's specific financial targets (i.e., strategy objective).
-Therefore, craft your statement of the chosen company's strategy in terms of the two other critical elements of an effective strategy as described by Collis & Rukstad: scope and competitive advantage.
+(Optional, but insightful): Podcast interview with Lego CEO Jørgen Knudstorp specific financial targets (i.e., strategy objective as defined in the Collis & Rukstad article).
+Therefore, craft your statement of the chosen company's strategy in terms of the two other critical elements of an effective strategy as described in the article: scope and competitive advantage.

 Prior to class, choose a company that you believe has a clearly defined strategy and post to Canvas your articulation of the company's strategy in 35 words or less, per the Collis and Rukstad article.
-This could be the company you identified as your favorite brand for our first class, or
+This could be the company you identified as your favorite brand for our first class, or another company with which you are familiar.
+Note that you may not know the company's